The 11 Very Best Shropshire Towns to Visit

 Shropshire Towns to Visit 008

-Looking for Shropshire Towns to visit?
-The Bumper Crew has it covered!
 Aside from Shropshire having loads of lovely towns to visit, it’s a little under the tourist radar, so it’s not often jam-packed with people.
-And it’s sparsely populated for the size of the county, leaving plenty of space for you to enjoy the county.
+It’s sparsely populated for its size, leaving plenty of space for you to enjoy the county.
 Shropshire is one of England’s least densely populated counties, with fewer than 324,000 people spread over 3,487 km².
 That is less than 93 people per km² for the fact finders among you.

 Shropshire Towns to Visit 001

 Shropshire is also a wonderful county to drive around.
-You can drive miles on lovely roads without stopping, and the scenery is beautiful with all the rolling hills and gorgeous landscapes.
+You can drive miles on lovely roads without stopping, and the scenery is beautiful with rolling hills and gorgeous landscapes.
 Located in the West Midlands region of England, Shropshire is known for its picturesque countryside, historic towns, and castles.
-It’s regarded by many as the birthplace of industry because it’s home to Ironbridge Gorge – a UNESCO World Heritage Site.
-The county’s main town is Shrewsbury, famous for its medieval streets and incredible architecture, which we’ll talk about shortly.
+It’s widely regarded as the birthplace of industry, home to Ironbridge Gorge, a UNESCO World Heritage Site.
+The county’s main town is Shrewsbury, known for its medieval streets and remarkable architecture, which we’ll discuss shortly.

 Shropshire Towns to Visit 004

-Folk from Shropshire are called Salopians, which isn’t a great name at all, but there are some great folk from Shropshire.
-Please keep reading to find out who they are!
+People from Shropshire are called Salopians, which isn’t a great name, but there are some great people from Shropshire.
+Please continue reading to learn who they are.
 Finally, did you know Shropshire doesn’t have a city?
 It’s one of a dozen counties in England that isn’t home to a city and helps contribute to Shropshire’s unique charm.
 So, read on to discover the very best Shropshire towns to visit!

 Shropshire Towns to Visit 005